mrazomej/phd/src/chapter_04/section_09_global_fit.md

 \varepsilon_{RA}$ characterizing the four distinct operators used to make the experimental strains.
-As in the main text, we fit the logarithms $\tilde{k}_A = -\log \frac{K_A}{1\,\text{M}}$ and $\tilde{k}_I = -\log \frac{K_I}{1\,\text{M}}$ of the dissociation constants which grants better numerical stability.
+As in the main text, we fit the logarithms $\tilde{k}_A = -\log \frac{K_A}{1\,\text{M}}$ and $\tilde{k}_I = -\log \frac{K_I}{1\,\text{M}}$ of the dissociation constants, which grants better numerical stability.

-As in , we assume that deviations of the experimental fold-change from the theoretical predictions are normally distributed with mean zero and standard deviation $\sigma$.
+As in Eqs. $\ref{eq:ch4_eq28}$ and $\ref{eq:ch4_eq29}$, we assume that deviations of the experimental fold-change from the theoretical predictions are normally distributed with mean zero and standard deviation $\sigma$.
 We begin by writing Bayes' theorem,
 $$
 P(\tilde{k}_A, \tilde{k}_I, \mathbf{R},
 \mathbf{\Delta\boldsymbol{\varepsilon}_{\textbf{RA}}}, \sigma \mid D) =